 - Build the Docker image

-- Pull Request Sync (when a commit happens on the PR)
+- PR Sync (when a commit happens on the PR)

 For the branch specifications we make sure that we look only for Pull Requests that are targeted AT

-- The developer opens a new Pull Request for this branch.
-The feature pipeline runs (because of the PR open checkbox)
+- The developer opens a new PR for this branch.
+The feature pipeline runs (because of the PR open checkbox).

-- The developer commits one or more times on the branch.
-The feature pipeline runs again for each commit (because of the PR sync checkbox)
+- The developer makes one or more commits to the branch.
+The feature pipeline runs again for each commit (because of the PR sync checkbox).

 - The developer commits the branch back to master.
 The main pipeline runs and deploys to production.

-You can fine tune this workflow according to your needs.
-For example you might also specify a naming pattern on the branches for the Pull Requested (e.g. feature-xxx) to further restrict which branches are considered ready for production.
+You can fine-tune this workflow according to your needs.
+For example, you might also specify a naming pattern on the branches for the PR (e.g. feature-xxx) to further restrict which branches are considered ready for production.

-Notice that we didn’t need to handle the PR close/merge events.
-As soon as a Pull Request is merged back to master, the GIT provider sends anyway an event that a commit has happened in master, which means that the main production pipeline will take care of releasing the contents of master.
+We didn’t need to handle the PR close/merge events.
+As soon as a PR is merged back to master, the Git provider sends anyway an event that a commit has happened in master, which means that the main production pipeline will take care of releasing the contents of master.

 feature-XXX that will be merged back to